Jeff Hall – A tragic loss with a positive effect

 Also in 1955-56 Hall received his first international recognition when he was called up to play for England B. He broke into the England first team for the 5-1 win in Denmark and made the right back place his own, playing every one of the next 16 internationals, only one of which was lost.

-In each of his 17 starts for his country, Jeff’s full back partner was Roger Byrne of Manchester United, a new record for a full-back partnership.
+In each of his 17 starts for his country, Jeff’s full back partner was Roger Byrne of Manchester United, at the time a record for a full-back partnership.
 Tragically, both would pass away before their 30th birthday.

 On 21 March 1959 Hall played for City in a First Division match at Portsmouth.
 The appearance was his 229th for the club and the game against their relegation-threatened rivals ended in a 1-1 draw.